JurajDoncevic/Janus/README.md

 # Janus

 ## What is Janus?
-Janus is a **mask-mediator-wrapper** architecture heterogeneous data source integration system.
+Janus is a **mask-mediator-wrapper** architecture for (not just) heterogeneous data source integration system.

 Janus is a prototype of a heterogeneous data source integration system.
 It is being developed as part of my PhD thesis titled *"Extension of the mediator-wrapper architecture for heterogeneous data source